-Job rotation/ Enhanced roles

-Opportunities across the Group

-Grooming STARs/ Specialised training

-Global Exposure Visits Glides/ Mentors for all the STARs.
-Training Interventions/ MDP

-General/ Technical Act-up Leader's Connect

-Detailed external assessment to identify high potentials

-Freedom to innovate and maximise potential

-- Cross functional assignments

-- Young age responsibility

-- Mentoring by senior leaders

-- Personal and professional aid
+Job rotation/ Enhanced roles Grooming STARs/ Specialised training Global Exposure Visits Glides/ Mentors for all the STARs.
+Training Interventions/ MDP General/ Technical Act-up Leader's Connect Opportunities across the Group Detailed external assessment to identify high potentials Freedom to innovate and ma aximise be recognised and rewarded Cross functional assignments the month Young age responsibility Spot rec ognition Mentoring by senior leaders CEO Kitt y Personal and professional aid Long ter Long term service award

+Chairman's Award

-- Focus on continuous improvement via Kaizen
+Focus on continuous improvement via Kaizen

-- Global exposure through platforms like Global Exposure Programme

-Freedom to be recognised and rewarded

-- Trainee of the quarter

-- Team of the month

-- Spot recognition

-- CEO Kitty

-- Long term service award

-- Chairman's Award
+Global exposure through platforms like Global Exposure Programme Our strategy is to build a culture of high-performance, entrepreneurial innovation, while caring for and supporting everyone who works with us.
+To safeguard our future competitiveness, we also seek to identify and develop leadership skills; create a fair workplace free from discrimination; and respect human rights above all else.

+MANAGEMENT REVIEW SUSTAINABLE DEVELOPMENT AND CORPORATE SOCIAL RESPONSIBILITY

 The Code covers issues from human rights, insider trading and political contributions; to competition, conflicts of interest and confidentiality.
 It provides guidelines for all businesses to assist employees in meeting high standards of personal and professional integrity.
 It is beneficial for our business to hire people who understand the market and can engage effectively with contractors and suppliers.
 Ensuring managers are from the local area is particularly important in helping us relate to the issues faced by neighbouring communities, thus connecting our business and sustainability strategies.